Andronikos II Palaiologos: Early life

 Andronikos was born on 25 March 1259, at Nicaea.
 He was the eldest surviving son of Michael VIII Palaiologos and Theodora Palaiologina, grandniece of John III Doukas Vatatzes.

-Andronikos was acclaimed co-emperor in 1261, after his father Michael VIII recovered Constantinople from the Latin Empire, but he was not crowned until 8 November 1272.
+Andronikos was acclaimed co-emperor sometime after his father Michael VIII recovered Constantinople from the Latin Empire in 1261, but he was not crowned until 8 November 1272.
 During their joint rule, he was compelled to support his father's unpopular Church union with the Papacy.
 Made sole emperor by Michael's death in 1282, Andronikos immediately repudiated the union, but was unable to resolve the related schism within the Orthodox clergy until 1310.

 Military campaigns

 In 1283, the first military action of Andronikos II's reign occurred, against the town of Demetrias in Thessaly.
-At the time, Thessaly was ruled by John Doukas, and this attempt was another of many by the Byzantines in an effort to reclaim the region.
+At the time, Thessaly was ruled by John Doukas, and this campaign was one of many Byzantine attempts to reclaim the region.
 The protovestiarios Michael Tarchaneiotes led a force to the town where they were met by the fleet under the command of Alexios Raoul and the megas stratopedarches John Synadenos.
 The siege was successful, but an epidemic spread which killed Michael Tarchaneiotes and much of the force.
 The remaining army had no choice but to abandon the town and withdraw from Thessaly.

 Upon his accession to the throne, Andronikos II faced numerous challenges on every front.
 Financially, his father's policies were unsustainable, and in 1285 he was forced to dismantle the imperial fleet.
 This action increased the Empire's maritime dependence on the Genoa, which was obliged to aid the Empire in accordance with the Treaty of Nymphaeum.
 In an effort to improve the treasury's position, Andronikos II devalued the Byzantine hyperpyron, while the state treasury accumulated less than one seventh the revenue (in nominal coins) that it had previously.
 Seeking to increase revenue, Andronikos II raised taxes and reduced tax exemptions, exacerbating the economy's already precarious state.

 In 1291, Charles II, son of Charles of Anjou, entered into an alliance with the Despot of Epirus Nikephoros I Komnenos Doukas.
 This alliance reawakened Byzantine fears which had been dormant since the Sicilian Vespers.
 A Byzantine army was dispatched to Epirus, and in 1292 besieged Ioannina.
 Simultaneously, a Genoese fleet accompanied by Byzantine soldiers approached the capital of the Despotate, Arta.
 The army at Ioannina retreated north at the approach of the prince of Achaia, Florent of Hainault.
 The fleet departed after some raiding in the area.
 Like the campaign in Thessaly, the war further stretched imperial resources with little to show for it.

 As a result of its alliance with Genoa, the empire was drawn into a pointless war with Venice between 1296 and 1302.
 While the Genoese settled with the Venetians in 1299, Andronikos II continued the war in hopes of gaining something from it.
 By the end of the war in 1302, virtually nothing was changed except the loss of resources desperately needed on other fronts.